-Located in Gujarat, Somnath derives its name from its famous Somnath Temple, Somnath meaning The Protector of Moon God.
-According to the legend, the conceited Moon, otherwise called Chandra became so arrogant that her father-in-law cursed her to fade away.
-She prayed to Lord Shiva who gave partial respite from the curse, so she disappears periodically.
+Located in Gujarat, Somnath derives its name from its famous Somnath Temple.
+Somnath means "The Protector of Moon God".
+According to a legend, the conceited Moon, otherwise called Chandra, became so arrogant that her father-in-law cursed her to fade away.
+She prayed to Lord Shiva, who gave partial respite from the curse, so she disappears periodically even to this day.

-The second Somnath Temple is said to have been massacred by the Afghans several times.
+The second Somnath Temple is said to have been demolished by the Afghans several times.
 It was revamped by Pratihara king Nagabhata II who also built the third temple in 815 AD, which was essentially constructed with red sandstone.
-It is one of the greatest Tourist Attractions at Somnath.
+It is one of the greatest tourist attractions at Somnath.

 Another unmissable attraction in Somnath is the famous Somnath Beach.
 Located near Veraval city, this beach is ideal for unwinding and spending quality time with loved ones.
 Known for its pristine beauty, Somnath Beach has long stretches of gray sands, perfect for rejuvenating here after a long day of sightseeing in Somnath.

 There are vendors selling fresh coconut water and corn at the beach.
 For a memorable and fun time at Somnath Beach, indulge in camel riding.
 The sunsets here are also mesmerizing.

 Prabhas Patan Museum